tardate/LittleArduinoProjects/playground/nRF24/PingPong/README.md

 ### Connections

 See the schematic for details.
-Here's the summary of pin connections to the nRF24L01+ module
+Here's the summary of pin connections to the nRF24L01+ module:

 | Line | Arduino |
 |------|---------|
 | GND  | GND |